Free tool

 Does SiteLeak test vulnerabilities?

-No. It checks public header and browser evidence only.
+No. It checks public header and public page details only.
 It is not a penetration test or compliance review.